The Colonel's Bequest: Reception

 Upon release, The Colonel's Bequest received positive reviews.
 Johnny L. Wilson from Computer Gaming World opined the game's lack of difficulty would likely disappoint "hard-core adventure gamers (i.e. inveterate puzzle-solvers)" but it succeeded as an "interactive play" that was much more story- than puzzle-driven compared to previous Sierra adventures.
 He praised the game's use of humor and audio, and called it a "forerunner of one style of future entertainment software".

 In the May 1990 edition of Games International, Theo Clarke called the game "solid genre stuff", noting that "the theme reverts to the 'mansion murder' concept of [Roberta Williams' first program] Mystery House".
 He commented on the radical new approach this game takes, wherein the player has the option of not taking any action except to observe, saying: "Such an approach is not very rewarding, but it serves to demonstrate the essential difference between this and other games".
 Clarke concluded by giving the game an above-average rating of 8 out of 10 for both gameplay and graphics: "I have found all of the Sierra games quite obsessive but The Colonel's Bequest has a charm all of its own".

-Retrospectively, Adventure Gamers' Johann Walter gave it four stars out of five and called it a "rather unique game [and] excellent game" wherein "[the game's director and writer] Roberta Williams showed (again) that she was a master game designer, writing one of the very few good detective games in this mold".
+Retrospectively, Adventure Gamers Johann Walter gave it four stars out of five and called it a "rather unique game [and] excellent game" wherein "[the game's director and writer] Roberta Williams showed (again) that she was a master game designer, writing one of the very few good detective games in this mold".
 Adventure Classic Gaming's Michelle Destefano wrote: "In the end, the Laura Bow Mystery series is among Roberta's best works, and The Colonel's Bequest is among the best murder mystery adventure games to date".

 In 2011, Adventure Gamers named The Colonel's Bequest the 84th-best adventure game ever released.

+In a lengthy 2022 retrospective, historical linguist and game enthusiast Georgiy Starostin wrote that "The Colonel’s Bequest, like almost any Roberta Williams game, is a triumph of atmosphere and style over substance," offering high praise for the atmosphere, art, and music while criticizing the puzzle system as "a classic case of Noble Intentions soiled and neutered with Dumbass Execution."